ziryanov/CCKeyboardControl/README.md

 CCKeyboardControl
 =================

 CCKeyboardControl allows you to easily enable interactive dismissing of keyboard.
-Also it provides a simple way to add keyboard dependant animations.
+Also it provides a simple way to add keyboard dependent animations.

 ![](https://github.com/ziryanov/CCKeyboardControl/raw/master/3.gif)